-Foot and ankle anatomy is quite complex.
-The foot consists of thirty three bones, twenty six joints and over a hundred muscles, ligaments and tendons.
-These all work together to bear weight, allow movement and provide a stable base for us to stand and move on.
+This complex network of structures fit and work together to bear weight, allow movement and provide a stable base for us to stand and move on.

-The foot needs to be strong and stable yet flexible to support activities like walking, running, jumping and kicking.
+The foot needs to be strong and stable to support us, yet flexible to allow all sorts of complex movements with activities such as walking, running, jumping and kicking.

 When thinking about foot and ankle anatomy, we usually divide the foot bones into three categories: the hindfoot, midfoot and forefoot.